 Section Overview: This section evaluates medical school engagement in community outreach and advocacy efforts associated with planetary health.
 Researching and teaching planetary health is necessary but not sufficient.
 It is critical that institutions also directly engage with communities most affected by environmental health harms.
-Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of color.
+Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of colour.
 Institutions should partner with local communities affected by climate change and pollution to share information about environmental health threats, advocate together for change, and provide opportunities for students to be a part of this work.

-1. Does your medical school partner with community organizations to promote planetary and environmental health?
-Yes, the medical school meaningfully partners with multiple community organizations to 3 promote planetary and environmental health.
-Yes, the medical school meaningfully partners with one community organization to promote 2 planetary and environmental health.
-The institution partners with community organizations, but the medical school is not part of that 1 partnership.
-0 No, there is no such meaningful community partnership.
-The institution supports and collaborates with several community organizations to promote planetary health: Incredible Edible, a non-governmental organisation (NGO) promoting education in climate change and adaptations to enhance urban food resilience Enactus Manchester, a non-profit organisation involving a team of university students who lead a range of local projects which support young people at risk of homelessness, migrant parents, and refugee women.
-This group develops projects to help the community and the environment.
-Clean Growth Leadership Network, an independent, non-profit organisation which encourages thinking and action to decarbonise the economy The Manchester Climate Change Agency, a community interest company leading climate adaptation work in Manchester City of Trees, a local NGO supporting climate adaptation through afforestation.
+3.1.
+Does your medical school partner with community organisations to promote planetary and environmental health?

+- 2 planetary and environmental health.
+1 The institution partners with community organisations, but the medical school is not part of that partnership. - 0 No, there is no such meaningful community partnership.

+The institution supports and collaborates with several community organizations to promote planetary health:

+- Incredible Edible, a non-governmental organisation (NGO) promoting education in climate change and adaptations to enhance urban food resilience - Enactus Manchester, a non-profit organisation involving a team of university students who lead a range of local projects which support young people at risk of homelessness, migrant parents, and refugee women.
+This group develops projects to help the community and the environment. - Clean Growth Leadership Network, an independent, non-profit organisation which encourages thinking and action to decarbonise the economy - The Manchester Climate Change Agency, a community interest company leading climate adaptation work in Manchester - City of Trees, a local NGO supporting climate adaptation through afforestation.

 Students across the university are encouraged to participate in the Stellify Award.
 As part of this, students undertake "Ethical Grand Challenges", covering sustainability, social justice and workplace ethics.
 Students are also obliged to undertake a volunteering role in the community, which may include partnering with community organisations in such a way that promotes planetary and environmental health, however this is dependent on individual students' interests.